Consistent and Scalable Composite Likelihood Estimation of Probit Models with Crossed Random Effects: The All-Row-Column Method

-Our approach for scalable inference in high-dimensional probit models with crossed-random effects combines estimates for three misspecified probit models, each constructed through omission of some random effects.
-We call our approach the all-row-column (ARC) method.
+Our approach for a consistent and scalable estimator in high-dimensional probit models with crossed-random effects combines estimates for three misspecified probit models.
+Each of them is constructed through the omission of some random effects.
+By combining~\eqref{eq:ygivab} and~\eqref{eq:ygivablatent} we find that marginally